-The qualifying period shall start the day after the conclusion of the most recent World Championships and shall conclude 4 weeks prior to the upcoming World Championships.
+The qualifying period shall start January 1 of the even year of the most recent World Championships and shall conclude 4 weeks prior to the upcoming World Championships.
+Note the Rule only applies to Open and Juniors.

-(B) Previous World Champions and Record Holders.
+- (B) Previous World Champions and Record Holders.
 All previous World Overall and World Event Champions, and all current World Record Holders, are eligible for entry to the World Barefoot Championships with the endorsement of their Federation without regard to 2003(A).
 Event Champions and record holders can only enter those events in which they are previous World Champions or current record holders.
 Previous Overall champions may enter any or all events.
 This rule does not qualify Junior or Senior Champions to compete in the Open Championships.
-This rule does not qualify Junior Champions to compete in the Junior Championships unless they meet the age requirements as set out in 2002(A).

-- (C) Federation Entry.
+This rule does not qualify Junior Champions to compete in the Junior Championships unless they meet the age requirements as set out in 2002(A). - (C) Federation Entry.
 Their Federation shall enter all skiers qualified as independents. - (D) Overall Points.
 Skiers entered as independents shall be awarded overall points for the events in which they qualify. - (E) Team Overall.
 Independent skier's overall scores shall not affect team overall scores.